S1h2a3y4-S-P4t3l/S1h2a3y4-S-P4t3l.github.io/_posts/2016-12-08-Blog-Post-lesson-10-Akshay-Patel.md

 ---
-title: Blog Post lesson 10 Akshay Patel
+title: Week 10 Listening To Presentations On The Similarities Of Ciphers In Class Akshay Patel
 layout: post
 author: akshay.patel
 permalink: /blog-post-lesson-10-akshay-patel/